Olympic Games: Politics

-In 2022, in the wake of the Russian invasion of Ukraine, the IOC Executive Board "recommends no participation of Russian and Belarusian athletes and officials, urges International Sports Federations and organisers of sports events worldwide to do everything in their power to ensure that no athlete or sports official from Russia or Belarus be allowed to take part under the name of Russia or Belarus."
-In 2023, the IOC announced that Russian and Belarusian athletes could participate in the Olympics under certain conditions: they must not represent their country or any associated organisation, and those actively supporting the Russian invasion of Ukraine are barred from competing.
+After the 2022 Russian invasion of Ukraine, the IOC Executive Board recommended "no participation of Russian and Belarusian athletes and officials, urges International Sports Federations and organisers of sports events worldwide to do everything in their power to ensure that no athlete or sports official from Russia or Belarus be allowed to take part under the name of Russia or Belarus".
+In 2023, the IOC announced that Russian and Belarusian athletes could participate in the Olympics under certain conditions: they must not represent their country or any associated organisation, and those actively supporting the 2022 Russian invasion of Ukraine would be barred from competing.
 This decision aimed to allow athletes to compete and enhance their stature.
 While 32 athletes accepted the invitation, 28 qualified athletes declined.
 Competing under a neutral flag and uniform, these athletes had a neutral song played if they won any medals, instead of their national anthems.
-Additionally, the audience was prohibited from waving their flags.
+Additionally, the audience was prohibited from waving Russian and Belarusian flags.
+The ban was lifted in July 2026, allowing Russian athletes to compete at the 2028 Summer Olympics.
+The ban on Belarusian athletes was previously lifted in May.